 Voltron Season 4 Release Date Confirmed To Be Soon In 2017

-The exact Voltron: Legendary Defender Season 4 release date has yet to be confirmed by Netflix but it will be out sometime in October of 2017.
+The exact Voltron: Legendary Defender Season 4 release date has been confirmed by Netflix to be on October 13, 2017.
 Fortunately, the current third season did not end with a big climatic cliffhanger like the end of the last season.
 Audiences did get to see that Zarkon has recovered from his coma, but, otherwise, the finale was a history lesson on Voltron.

 The paladins of Voltron began as five leaders, including Zarkon and Allura’s father, King Alfor.
 The Voltron lions were created out of a comet ore that possessed the ability to pass between realities in the multiverse.
 What’s more, a rift in reality allowed creatures to pass through, leading to an emergency for the Galra people.
 The events culminated in Zarkon and his wife being infected by quintessence, the destruction of the Galran homeworld, and the Voltron lions being dispersed to the ends of the universe.